Characteristics of an Authentic Montessori School

 • There is a strong cultural emphasis

 Montessori education takes place against the backdrop of the global community.
 Dr. Montessori believed that children must make the world a better place, her method allowed them to grow into thoughtful and engaged citizens of their country and the globe.
-Cultural components should be evident such as maps, flags, foreign language exposure, etc. be Children discover the world around them and their place within it.
+Cultural components should be evident such as maps, flags, foreign language exposure, etc. Children discover the world around them and their place within it.

 • There is peace education